Skip to content

 Monotonicity Guarantees

-Within a single millisecond, uniqueness and ordering are maintained by a 12-bit monotonic counter appended to the 48-bit timestamp:
+Within a single factory instance, ordering is maintained by a 12-bit monotonic counter appended to the 48-bit timestamp:

 • When physical time moves to a new millisecond, the counter is reset to a random start value (masked into the lower half of the counter space to leave room for increments).